Frequently asked questions

 How often does CP recalculate signals?

-Solo: daily at 5 a.m.
+Starter: daily at 5 a.m.
 UTC.
 Pro: hourly.
 Agency: real-time — webhooks from connected providers trigger an immediate recompute for the affected client.

-Data retention follows the same tier ladder: 90 days on Solo, 12 months on Pro, 36 months on Agency.
+Data retention follows the same tier ladder: 90 days on Starter, 12 months on Pro, 36 months on Agency.
 Beyond those windows, raw signals are aggregated into rollups so historical trends survive while raw records expire (per GDPR data-minimization).

 Privacy & Compliance